Through funded research projects, training, and community outreach,

 the UMass Boston — Dana-Farber/Harvard Cancer Center Partnership aims to:

-- Improve opportunities for under-represented minority students, fellows, and scientists in basic and population science
+- Improve opportunities for students, fellows, and scientists in basic and population science

-- Develop resources toward closing the cancer health disparities gap
+- Develop resources toward improving health for all

-We offer training and professional development experiences for undergraduates, graduates, postbaccalaureates, and nursing postdocs interested in cancer and cancer disparities research.
+We offer training and professional development experiences for undergraduates, graduates, postbaccalaureates, and nursing postdocs interested in cancer research.

-We offer research funding opportunities for UMB and DF/HCC faculty to collaborate on innovative cancer and cancer disparities research that spans the sciences.
+We offer research funding opportunities for UMB and DF/HCC faculty to collaborate on innovative cancer research that spans basic and populations sciences.

 We work with community partners to build capacity for using evidence-based programs and strategies for health promotion.